rerupp/weather/README.md

 source venv/bin/activate
 pip install --editable .
 ```
-Once the commands successfully complete the `venv` directory will
-contain a `cli`, `gui` and `server` script that will run the CLI, GUI
-and REST services respectively.
 ##### Windows 10.
 ```shell script
 python -m venv venv
 venv\Scripts\activate
 pip install --editable .
 ```
-Once the command successfully complete the 'venv' Scripts directory will
+Once the commands have completed the following weather data utilities will be
-contain a `cli.exe` and `gui.exe` the CLI and GUI respectively.
+available:
+- `wcli`: a command line utility to add and view weather data.
+- `wgui`: a GUI based on tkinter allowing weather data to be added and viewed.
+- `wserver`: a web server providing read-only REST services.
+- `dbload`: a command line utility that will load weather data into a database
+(sqlite is currently supported).
+- `dbcli`: a command line utility allowing weather data to be read from a
+database.

 #### Dependencies
 Here are the package dependencies installed via `setup.py` and the versions